Kotlin/dokka/docs/src/doc/docs/user_guide/applying/gradle.md

 !!! note
     Dokka extracts the information about sourcesets from the Kotlin Gradle plugin.
-    Therefore, if you are using Dokka in a [precompiled script plugin](https://docs.gradle.org/current/userguide/custom_plugins.html#sec:precompiled_plugins), you will have to add a depencency to the Kotlin Gradle Plugin as well (`implementation(kotlin("gradle-plugin", "<kotlin-version>"))` resp. `implementation("org.jetbrains.kotlin:kotlin-gradle-plugin:<kotlin-version>")`).
+    Therefore, if you are using Dokka in a [precompiled script plugin](https://docs.gradle.org/current/userguide/custom_plugins.html#sec:precompiled_plugins), you will have to add a dependency to the Kotlin Gradle Plugin as well (`implementation(kotlin("gradle-plugin", "<kotlin-version>"))` resp. `implementation("org.jetbrains.kotlin:kotlin-gradle-plugin:<kotlin-version>")`).

 ## Configuration options